nLab distributive lattice

 (u\v)= uvxx(u \backslash v) = \bigwedge_{u \leq v \vee x} x

-If a lattice has both properties, as in a completely distributive lattice, then it has bi-Heyting structure (both Heyting and co-Heyting) and the two exponentials are equal.
+If a lattice has both properties, as in a completely distributive lattice, then it has bi-Heyting structure (both Heyting and co-Heyting), but the two exponentials are not necessarily equal.

 Does it make sense to define “infinitely distributive property” for non-complete lattices?
 (Something like: “Whenever the join exists, it satisfies the infinite distributive law.”)